j19sch/building-an-api-testing-framework/exercises/exercise_5.md

-## Exercise 5 - logging
+## Exercise 5 - logging v1
 **Goal**: add logging to record requests and responses
 **Purpose**: be able to see which requests and responses are being sent

 ### Assignment
-Add logging to your tests by using the requests hook.
+Add logging to your API clients to capture information about requests and responses.

+For this assignment it is sufficient to add logging to the `POST` on `/books` in the setup of your test.
+In the next exercise, we will look at a more generic and more maintainable way to log requests and responses.

 ### Logging
 To create log records, you'll need to import the logging module.
 After that you can easily create